Shakespeare in the Park - Free Seats 3

 Our Thoughts

-We’ve done Shakespeare in the Park over the years, including 2024 and 2025.
+We’ve done Shakespeare in the Park over the years, including 2024 and 2025 as well as 2026.
 It’s got a great theater atmosphere, and an intimate one, as it’s not as crowded as The Muny.
-We’ve found to be the crowd to be better behaved than The Muny, too, which is a plus if you’re all about the performance.
+We’ve found to be the crowd to be better behaved than at The Muny, too, which is a plus if you’re all about the performance.

 Because free seating is based on who gets there first — the same goes for parking in the immediate vicinity — it’s advisable not to get there too late.
 The free blanket sections near the stage fill up before the lawn chair seating farther back.
 We’ve been known to get there around 6 p.m. and have a relaxing dinner, which makes it much easier to get close parking and close seating.
 Your taste may vary.